Discussing The Silver Lining that comes from hardships and offering encouragement for those facing hard times.

 One thing is certain, we humans don’t like change.
 We get comfortable, form habits, and fear being set off from what we have grown to know.
 All too often it seems our decisions have nothing to do with real happiness but only the comfort that we seek.
 And so life dares to push you from these places.

-Many times it’s through tragedy or a loss of some kind that was required for you to grow and force you to act.
+Many times it’s through tragedy or a loss of some kind that required you to grow and force you to act.

 If you are strong enough to push past these hard moments you will find inner strength and gratitude for life that somehow wasn’t there before.
 At that time, I was then married to my late husband, David.
 A man that changed me for the better and was a tremendous gift to my life.
 His death was a loss that I cannot even put into words.
 It shattered our lives in an instant.
 Yet at the very same time, revealed to me who I really was.
 What I had in me to endure.